Star Island, Miami Beach: Mansions & Celebrity Residents

 Of course, powerful storms aren’t all roses and palm trees.
 In August and September, Miami Beach and therefore Star Island are especially susceptible to hurricanes.
 These damage structures, vehicles, and boats in Miami Beach and can cause flooding and evacuations.

-Star Island tends to fare a bit better than the other islands of Miami Beach, mostly because the residents can more readily afford quality infrastructure and hurricane preparedness measures.
+Star Island tends to fare a bit better than the other islands of Miami Beach, mostly because the residents can more readily afford the quality infrastructure and hurricane preparedness measures.
 That doesn’t mean they’re immune, though, and strong winds sometimes damage expensive boats and structures.